fabiojmendes/Autosys/README.md

 MCP9808 i2c digital thermometer.
 The whole system is powered by a single CR-2032 coin cell battery with autonomy of more than a year.

-While the low power Bluetooth module is responsible to emit advertising packets with the temperatures.
-A more powerful device connected to the main power will collect those results and ship them via MQTT using the line protocol as described earlier for Doorsys.
+The low power Bluetooth module is responsible for emitting advertising packets with the temperatures.
+A more powerful device connected to the main power will collect those results and send them using MQTT in the line protocol format.
 On the backend, Telegraf and InfluxDB are used to collect and store those metrics.
 A Grafana [dashboard](#tempsys-dashboard) is configured with alerts in case temperatures are sustained above certain threshold.

 On top of the temperature, the module will also send its current voltage and RSSI for observability purposes.
 This will help predict when it is time to